โž—Linear Algebra and Differential Equations

 Gaussian Elimination

-• Systematic forward elimination transforms the augmented matrix into row echelon form using elementary row operations
+Gaussian elimination is a systematic process of forward elimination that transforms the augmented matrix into row echelon form (REF).

 Row Echelon Form and Reduced Row Echelon Form

-• Row echelon form (REF) has all-zero rows at the bottom, each leading entry right of the one above, and zeros below each pivot
+• Row echelon form (REF): all-zero rows sit at the bottom, each leading entry (pivot) is to the right of the pivot above it, and all entries below each pivot are zero.
+This creates a "staircase" pattern.

-• Reduced row echelon form (RREF) additionally requires each pivot to be 1 and the only non-zero entry in its column
+• Reduced row echelon form (RREF): satisfies everything REF does, plus each pivot is 1 and is the only non-zero entry in its column.

 Back-Substitution

-Compare: REF vs. RREF—both are valid end goals for elimination.
-REF requires fewer operations but needs back-substitution; RREF takes more work but reads off solutions directly.
-For hand calculations, REF + back-substitution is often faster; for theoretical analysis or computer implementation, RREF is cleaner.
+Compare: REF vs. RREF.
+Both are valid end goals for elimination.
+REF requires fewer row operations but needs back-substitution afterward; RREF takes more work upfront but reads off solutions directly.
+For hand calculations, REF + back-substitution is often faster.
+For theoretical analysis or computer implementation, RREF is cleaner.

 Measuring System Structure: Independence and Rank

-These concepts tell you how much information your equations actually contain—crucial for predicting solution behavior before you solve.
+These concepts tell you how much information your equations actually contain.
+They're crucial for predicting solution behavior before you even start solving.

 Linear Independence and Dependence